 Being transparent about our performance is a key principle that underpins our sustainability strategy, and supports our purpose: to build trust in society and solve important problems.
 We approach our reporting using the same best practice standards that we recommend to our clients, and all of our data has been independently assured.

 In 2017 we reached the end of our five-year sustainability strategy, and we’re delighted with the results we’ve achieved.

 We set some challenging environmental targets for 2017, against our 2007 baseline: to reduce our total carbon footprint by 25% and hold our travel-related carbon emissions flat, whilst halving our resource consumption and waste impacts.

-Over the ten year period, we’ve reduced our total carbon emissions by 29% overall, and our carbon 'intensity' is down by 45% (by revenue).
+Over the ten year period, we’ve reduced the carbon emissions associated with our energy (scope 1 & 2) by 77%.
+Our total carbon emissions (scope 1, 2 & 3) have fallen by 29% overall, and our carbon 'intensity' is down by 45% (by revenue).
 We’ve achieved our targets for business travel as well as energy and paper consumption, even though our headcount has grown by 13%.
 And although we’ve fallen slightly short of our targets for waste and water consumption, we’re still very pleased with the overall progress that having stretch goals has helped us to achieve in these areas.

 Total scope 1, 2 and 3 carbon (tCO2e): down 29%